-Mr. Etchart, 62, was Senior Vice President, Business Development of The Manitowoc Company, Inc., a manufacturer of cranes and foodservice equipment, from January 2015 until his retirement in January 2016.
-Mr. Etchart served as President of Manitowoc Cranes and Senior Vice President of The Manitowoc Company, Inc. from 2007 until January of 2015.
-From 2001 to 2007, Mr. Etchart was Executive Vice President, Asia Pacific and President, Zhang Jia Gang Company of the Manitowoc Crane Group, in Shanghai, China.
-Prior to that, Mr. Etchart held various management positions at Potain S.A., until it was acquired by Manitowoc in 2001, and PPM Cranes S.A.
-Mr. Etchart has been a director of Graco since December 2010.
-He also serves as a director of Alamo Group Inc. and of WD-40 Company, where he is Chair of the Governance Committee.
+Mr. Etchart, 67, was Senior Vice President, Business Development of The Manitowoc Company, Inc., a manufacturer of cranes and foodservice equipment, from 2015 until his retirement in 2016.
+Mr. Etchart served as President of Manitowoc Cranes and Senior Vice President of The Manitowoc Company from 2007 until 2015.
+From 2001 to 2007, Mr. Etchart was Executive Vice President, Asia Pacific and President, Zhang Jia Gang Company of the Manitowoc Crane Group in Shanghai, China.
+Prior to that, Mr. Etchart held various management positions at Potain S.A., until it was acquired by Manitowoc Crane Group in 2001, and at PPM Cranes S.A.
+Mr. Etchart has been a director of Graco since 2010.
+He also serves as a director of Alamo Group Inc. and of WD-40 Company, and is Chair of the Nominating/Corporate Governance Committee of Alamo Group and is Chair of the Corporate Governance Committee of WD-40 Company.
+Mr. Etchart is also a director of UPERIO Group, which sells, rents and services tower cranes and self-erecting cranes, and chairs its Environmental, Social and Governance ("ESG") Committee.
+Mr. Etchart is a National Association of Corporate Directors ("NACD") Board Leadership Fellow, and has successfully completed the Diligent Climate Leadership and ESG Leadership certification programs, which collectively focus on climate risk and related business strategy, the board's related fiduciary obligations, climate-related government regulations, reporting and disclosure requirements, investor engagement, ESG oversight and the development of sustainable growth strategies.
 Among other qualifications, Mr. Etchart brings to our Board over thirty years of global manufacturing experience, as well as extensive knowledge of and expertise in finance and marketing.
-Mr. Etchart, a French-national with over twenty years of experience in management positions outside of the U.S., including positions in China, Singapore, Italy, France and the Middle East, is particularly well-suited to provide an international perspective to the Board as we develop our business in global markets.
-Mr. Etchart was recognized as a National Association of Corporate Directors (NACD) Board Leadership Fellow in May 2016.
+Mr. Etchart, a French-national with over twenty years of experience in management positions outside of the U.S., including positions in China, Singapore, Italy, France and the Middle East, is particularly well-suited to provide an international perspective to the Board as we develop